Xqhare/Mawu/README.md

 In the rfc8259 standard, a JSON object is a set of key-value pairs where the keys should be unique.
 As this is not a hard requirement however, JSON parsers have handled this in a number of ways.
 Mawu will parse JSON objects as a `HashMap<String, MawuValue>` and uses the same behavior for duplicate keys, in that they are replaced with the last value.

-As the order of object members differs between parsers, Mawu does not order the members in any way, and will use the order in the JSON file.
+Because of the same behavior, Mawu will return JSON objects not in the same order as the JSON file.

+#### Arrays

+Ordering of arrays is kept.

 #### Numbers

 `Infinity` and `NaN` are explicitly not part of the rfc8259 standard, but are implemented in some parsers.
 Mawu does not support them at all.

-The rfc8259 doesn't set any limits on the range and precision of numbers, but recommends the implementation of `IEEE 754 binary64`, so Mawu supports any rust `f64` value.
+The rfc8259 doesn't set any limits on the range and precision of numbers, but recommends the implementation of `IEEE 754 binary64`.
+Because of this recommendation, Mawu supports only 64 bit systems, and all numbers parsed by Mawu are returned in a `_64` type.
+Should Mawu encounter a number not representable in 64 bits, it will return an error.